PhD candidate in English

 Animal Studies, Environmental Humanities, Narratology, Film Studies

-PhD project on contemporary American film
+PhD thesis on American film

 Teaching and tutoring